Related Articles

 Doing your research when it comes to your 401(k) may help you make informed investment decisions.

 We realize that the contribution rules and limits may be confusing.
-If you’re trying to max out your personal contributions or get the most out of your company’s match to enjoy that “free money,” there are a few watchouts.
+If you’re looking to make the most of your 401(k) contributions, it’s important to understand the rules and limits involved with contributing to the account.

 This information is not tax or investment advice.
 You should consult with a tax advisor and/or a qualified investment professional for advice specific to your particular circumstances.